wesbos/dad-jokes/readme.md

 ---

-**Q**: Did you heard what the clumsy cryptographer did to their password?
+**Q**: Did you hear what the clumsy cryptographer did to their password?

 **A**: Made a hash of it.